 Why study gets better with age

-40 percent of higher education students are aged 25 or above according to 2017 Department of Education data.
+36 per cent of higher education students are aged 25 or above according to 2018 Department of Education, Skills and Employment data.

 Deputy Vice Chancellor (Students) Professor Nan Bahr said the average student age at Southern Cross University was closer to 30 than 20.